‘Leaving Neverland’ Director Dan Reed Says People Shouldn’t Be Hard On Mothers Of Michael Jackson’s Accusers

 — IndieWire (@IndieWire) August 7, 2019

-Another interesting piece of information revealed in Reed’s interview is that one scene — which involved Safechuck and a jewellery box — was filmed over a year after the first main interview.
+Another interesting piece of information revealed in Reed’s interview is that one scene — which involved Safechuck and a jewelry box — was filmed over a year after the first main interview.
 During the scene, Safechuck opens a jewelry box that Jackson allegedly gave him in return for sexual favors.
 According to Reed, it took Safechuck a long time to find the box, which contained a wedding ring, among other items.
 Regardless, Reed suggests the intensely emotional scene was worth the effort.

-Per The Inquisitr, Leaving Neverland received five Emmy nominations, including outstanding documentary or nonfiction special; outstanding picture editing for a nonfiction program; outstanding directing for a documentary/nonfiction program; outstanding sound mixing for a nonfiction program; and outstanding sound editing for a nonfiction program.
+Per The Inquisitr, Leaving Neverland received five Emmy nominations, including outstanding documentary or nonfiction special, outstanding picture editing for a nonfiction program, outstanding directing for a documentary/nonfiction program, outstanding sound mixing for a nonfiction program, and outstanding sound editing for a nonfiction program.

 But not everyone believes the accusations covered in the controversial documentary.
 Matt Fiddes, Jackson’s former bodyguard, claims that the accusations are untrue and says that his upcoming documentary, Michael Jackson: Chase The Truth, will ruin Reed’s career.
 In addition, John Branca, one of the Jackson estate’s lawyers, claims that Reed’s documentary is yet another part of the racist movement against Jackson’s legacy that seeks to punish him for his fame.